Skip to main content

 Arroz de Coco (Coconut Rice)

-Rice cooked in coconut milk, giving it rich, creamy texture and subtle sweetness.
-Often served with grilled fish or chicken.
-Popular in coastal areas where coconuts are abundant.
-Shows tropical influences on local cuisine.
+Rice cooked in coconut milk, which leaves it creamy and faintly sweet.
+It usually arrives alongside grilled fish or chicken and is common in coastal areas where coconuts grow freely, a tropical note running through the local cooking.

 Fufu